Shopify Buy Button vs. Snipcart: The Good, The Bad, & The AwesomeJune 06, 2019

-In 2015, our friends at Shopify released a cool new product called the Shopify Buy Button.
+Back in 2015, our friends at Shopify released a cool new product called the Shopify Buy Button (similarly referred to as the Buy Now Button).
 Its aim was to allow new and existing users to enable e-commerce on any website.

-As you may know, injecting products and a customizable shopping cart into any website is one of the core value proposition we offer at Snipcart.
-So it's no surprise that, since Shopify's button release, many merchants and developers have asked us:
+As you may know, injecting products and a customizable shopping cart into any website is one of the core value propositions we offer at Snipcart.
+So it's no surprise that, since Shopify's button release four years ago, many merchants and developers have asked us:

 How is Snipcart different from Shopify's Buy Button?